NishitKaul/NFT-BitArt_Gen/README.md

 1. Run the Python script:

     ```bash
-    python convert_to_8bit.py
+    python main.py
     ```

 2. Enter the path to the image file when prompted.
+   {note: it is better to keep the image in the project-folder only, else it'll be hectic to write down the path }

-3. The program will convert the image into an 8-bit art style and display the resulting image.
+4. The program will convert the image into an 8-bit art style and display the resulting image.

 ## Configuration